aj112358/FFX-Computer-Vision/README.md

 # FFX-Computer-Vision
 A project that uses computer vision to complete the "Dodge 200 Lightning Strikes" side-quest in FFX.
 The collected data was investigated through a data analysis to gain some insight into the game mechanics.

-_"Listen to my story...this may be our last chance"_
+> _"Listen to my story...this may be our last chance"_

-_- Tidus_
+> _- Tidus_

 ## Problem Description

 Final Fantasy X (FFX) is a game first released for the Playstation 2 console in 2001, then later released onto a wider variety of consoles between 2013 - 2019.
+It is a standard RPG-style game with side-quests deviating from the main storyline.
+One of these side quests happens to be the (now infamous) "Dodge 200 Lightning Strikes" which is essentially impossible to complete without extreme determination and focus.
+This is a project that avoids that needed extreme determination and focus, and provides a solution through implementation of various hardware and software.

 ## Project Goals